gampel/ibm-cloud-pacemaker-plugin/README.md

 - Ability to manage cloud resources directly from Pacemaker.
 - High availability for applications running on IBM Cloud.
 - For
-	- Custom route VIP,  active passive same AZ or Cross AZ
+	- Custom route VIP,  active passive same AZ or Cross/Multi-AZ
-	- Floating IP Failover (same AZ)
+	- Floating IP Failover (Singel AZ)
 - Supports easy configuration and deployment.

 ## Prerequisites

 - A working IBM Cloud account.
-- VNI-based Virtual Network Interfaces pair to be uesd as active passive pair
+- VNI-based Virtual Network Interfaces pair to be used as active-passive pair
 - allow_ip_spoofing enabled on the Virtual network interface
 - [Instance Metadata enabled](https://cloud.ibm.com/docs/vpc?topic=vpc-imd-about) on the VSI pairs
 - Access to a machine capable of running a Pacemaker.